Outbound Configuration

 The configuration will again undergo verification by Visa.

-Outbound Configuration Setup Pre-requisites
+Outbound Callback Configuration Setup Pre-requisites

 For the configuration setup to work: